xiaolai/regular-investing-in-box/docs/en/README.md

 >Every time you want to sell an investment for cash the price will always fall.

 What is the cause of this counterintuitive phenomenon?
 One cause is that bear markets are always longer than bull markets.
 Also, when you really need money it's usually when it's hard to make money outside of the market, which implies a weaker economy, so it's natural for the market to fall.
 Another factor at work is that when the price is rising you're less willing to sell.
-At times like that, long-term holders don't have a strong impulse to spend.
+At times like that, longer-term holders don't have a strong impulse to spend.
 So the greatest losses always come when you "can't help but sell".

 You should now have a better understanding of this piece of advice, which you have probably heard countless times: